linjames0/jameslin.bio/markdown/research.md

 ---

 It's hard to overstate how important these cultural pillars are for facilitating risk-taking and innovation.
 It's equally important to note just how out-of-place this culture is in academia.
 Risk-taking is not the norm.
 Most labs are beholden to foreseeable, reliable results to secure grants and further funding.
-The kind of science that results from this kind of thinking is fundamentally uninteresting.
+The kind of science that results from incremental thinking is fundamentally uninteresting.
 It is necessary, yes, but in my view the best kind of science is aspirational with a chance of huge if true.

-You can break this cycle, but only if you have a track record of stellar results or find funding sources willing to support your research vision.

 With that out of the way, a lot of things remain true across different research labs.